bcgov/jag-file-submission/docs/README.md

 ##### Documents

-The `documents` array represents the previously uploaded document.
+The `documents` array represents the previously uploaded documents.

 ###### Properties